-Some people also have breathing problems related to the size or structure of their nose.
+Some people also have breathing problems related to the size or structure of their noses.
 For people who have chronic snoring, whistling noses, difficulty blowing the nose, or even difficulty breathing through only the nose, there is likely an issue with the internal structure of the nasal cavity.
 This is usually referred to as a deviated septum, which is when some part of the internal cartilage is blocking the natural passage of air.

 Some people may also have sinus issues related to problems with the internal structure of the nose.
 For example, chronic sinus congestion or injection can be caused by nose structures that do not allow for proper drainage.
-Rhinoplasty can correct these internal structures and hopefully prevent future sinus issues, or at least lessen their degree of frequency or severity.
+Rhinoplasty San Antonio can correct these internal structures and hopefully prevent future sinus issues, or at least lessen their degree of frequency or severity.

 What Should You Expect From a Nose Job Surgery?